The Human Truth Foundation

 #biodiversity #canada #canada_and_the_environment #canada_environment #the_environment

-Canada ranks 11st-best in the world when it comes to its responsibility towards the environment.
+Canada is 151st in the world in terms of its responsibility towards the environment.
 This rank is calculated from 7 data sets.
-Canada does the best in how quickly it ratified the 1993 Convention on Biological Diversity.
-It comes in the best 20 when it comes to its score on the Green Future Index1 (one of the best in The Americas).
-It does better than average in its environmental performance2 (the highest in The Americas) and in the rate of rational beliefs on the environment in the population3 (but one of the lowest in The Americas).
+Canada performs the best for how quickly it ratified the 1993 Convention on Biological Diversity.
+It comes in the best 20 in terms of its score on the Green Future Index1 (amongst the best in The Americas).
+It does better than average in its environmental performance2 (the best in The Americas) and in the rate of rational beliefs on the environment in the population3 (but one of the worst in The Americas).
 Canada got off to an early start in its efforts, when the environmentalist lobby group Greenpeace was founded in Vancouver in 19714.
-But, there's bad news too.
-Canada does worse than average when it comes to energy to GDP efficiency5 (amongst the worst in The Americas), its forested percent change 2000-20206 and in reducing annual meat consumption per person7.
+Canada does not succeed in everything, however.
+Canada does worse than average in its forested percent change 2000-20205 and in reducing annual meat consumption per person6.
+And finally, it falls into the worst-performing 20 in energy to GDP efficiency7 (one of the highest in The Americas).
 In 2015 it was noted that the Conservative Party of Canada only pays "lip service" to preventing climate change, but at least, it does this in the face of its large tar sands oil industry8.
 In 2021, things got worse, not better, when party members voted not to recognize the climate crisis as real9.

 1. Canada's Responsibility Towards The Environment